The Cape Wheel – Is It Worth It?

 What’s the best time to go?

-The Cape Wheel is actually open from 10 am until 10 pm every day during the summer, which is from September to April.
-Then, the correct open times during the winter are:
+The Cape Wheel is open from 10 am until 10 pm every day during the summer, which is from September to April.
+Then, the open times during winter are:

 • 11 am – 9 pm from Monday to Thursday